-BE IT ENACTED by the Legislative Assembly of the Cook Islands In Session assembled, and by the authority of the same, as
+BE IT ENACTED by the Legislative Assembly of the Cook Islands in Session assembled, and by the authority of the same, as follows:

-1. Short Title, Commencement and Division, into Parts -(1) This Act may be cited as the Public Service Act 1968-69.
-(2) This Act shall come into force on the date of commencement of the Constitution Amendment (No. 2) Act 1968-69.
+Short Title, Commencement and Division into Parts This Act may be cited as the Public Service Act

+(2) This Act shall come into force on the coming into force of the Constitution Amendment (No. 3) Act 1969.
 (3) This Act is divided into Parts as follows:

-Part.
-I - Public Service Commission (Sections 3 to 6) Pact if - The Public Service (Sections 7 to 34) (Sections 35 to 44) Part 111 - Appoals Part IV - Miscellaneous (Sections 45 to 56)
+Part I • Public Service Commission (Sections 3 - 7)

+Part II - The Public Service (Sections 8 - 35)

+Part III - Appeals (Sections 36 - 45)

+Part IV - Special Posts (Sections 46 - 49)

+Part v . - Miscellaneous (Sections 50 - 62)

-- 2. Interpretation In this Act, unless the context, otherwise requires, - - "The Constitution" means the Constitution of the Cook Islands (as set out in the Second Schedule to the Cook Islands Constitution Amendment Act 1965 of the Parliament of New Zealand):
+2. Interpretation - In this Act, unless the context otherwise requires, -

+- "Commission" means the Public Service Commission established under Article 73 of the Constitution: - "Commissioner" means any member of the Public Service Commission appointed by the High Commissioner under Article 73 of the Constitution: - "The Constitution" means the Constitution of the Cock Islands (as set out in the Second Schedule to the Cock Islands · Constitution Amendment Act 1965 of the Parliament of New Zealand): - "Departmental head" means the departmental head of a Department:

-"Commission" means the Public Service Commission established under Article 72 of the Constitution:
+1969, No. 12 Public

+Public Service
-- "Commissioner" means any member of the Public Service Commission appointed by the High Commissioner under Article 73 of the Constitution: - "Departmental head" means the departmental head of a Department: - "Employee", in relation to the Public Service, means a person employed therein, whether en the permanent staff (Including any probationer) or temporarily or as a wage worker: - "Occupational class" means any group of employees on the permanent staff expressly prescribed as an occupational class by the Commission: - "Officer", in relation to the Public Service, means an employee of the Public Service other than a probationer or a temporary salaried employee or a wage workers - "Probationer" mount a purson so clug on probation in terms of souther if or Section 31 of this Act: - "Promotion" means advancement : com one grade to another within an occupational class or transfer from one occupational class to another involving in either case an increase in maximum salary:

-"Public Service" means the Public Service as defined in Article 72 of the Constitution: "Service Organisation" means the Cook Islands Public Service Association Incorporated: "Temporary employee" means an employee for the time being employed in terms of section 11 of this Act: "Wage Worker" means an employee for the time being employed in terms of section 12 of this Act.
+"Employee", in relation to the Public Service, means a person employed therein, whether on the permanent staff (including any probationer) or temporarily or as a wage worker or as an expatriate:

+"Expatriate employee" means any employee appointed under section 13 of this Act: "Occupational class" means any group of

+- employees on the permanent staff expressly prescribed as an occupational class by the Commission: - "Officor", in relation to the Public Service, means an employee on the permanent staff of the Public Service other than a probationer or a temporary salaried employee or a wage worker or an expatriate employees "Permanent staff" means those employees - employed on a permanent basis and who are placed in grades in occupational classes and who are not temporary employees or wage workers or expatriate employees; - "Probationer" means a person serving on probation in terms of section 14 or section 31 of this Act: - "Promotion" means advancement from one grade to another within an occupational class or transfer from one occupational class to another involving in either case an increase in maximum salary: - "Public Service" means the Public Service as defined in Article 72 of the Constitution: "Service organization" means the organization referred to in section 55 of this Act: - "Special post" means any position in the Public Service which has been so designated pursuant to section 46 of this Act: - "Temporary employee" means an employee for the time boing employed in terms of section 11 of this Act: - "Wage worker" means an employee for the time being employed in terms of section 12 of this Act.